sto0750/project/ReadMe.md

 The game is a turn-based game, so the key idea was to control different player according to the turn, with the same key.
 In order to implement it, a global variable Turn is declared to indicated whose turn is being played.
 I decided to use 1 for player1, and 0 for player2, in modulo 2.
 Because of this variable, look at the keyboard input detection part, and you can find it abnormally long.

 Now you neee to decide instances when the turn is switched.
+Here is the point where I came out with an idea of self.shooting_chance and self.moving_restriction.
+So I have set so that the turn automatically switches if one used all his movement and shooting chances.
+Besides that, I allowed to hit return key to manually switch turns.

+Between each turns, I made a show_between_screen

 ## Citations
  - background image : "https://www.freepik.com/free-vector/arcade-game-world-pixel-scene_4815143.htm#query=game%20background%20pixel%20terrain&position=1&from_view=search&track=ais">Image by stockgiu